The tax filing deadline is almost upon us, and as I am wont to do I’ve once again waited until the last minute to file my taxes.

 TurboTax has gone through quite the metamorphosis over the years, and while their interface has changed, one thing that hasn’t is how easy it is to file using their product.

-Today I thought I’d do a brief walkthrough of the TurboTax 2013 software, and talk about why I think it’s one of the best and easiest products available for doing your taxes.
+Today I thought I’d do a brief walk-through of the TurboTax software, and talk about why I think it’s one of the best and easiest products available for doing your taxes.

-TurboTax has several levels of service offerings, and depending on your tax situation you may be able to file your federal taxes for free, all the way up to using TurboTax Home & Business if you have a more complex situation with Schedule C income, small business profits or losses, etc.
+TurboTax has several levels of service offerings.
+Depending on your tax situation you may be able to file your federal taxes for free if you have a simple tax situation, or if you have a more complex situation with Schedule C income, small business profits or losses, etc. you may need to use something more advanced like TurboTax Self-Employed.

 Here’s a quick breakdown of the product offerings and how much they will cost.

-- TurboTax Free Edition: If you have a simple tax situation without a lot of investment income, tax deductions and other miscellaneous tax situations, you may be able to file your federal taxes for free.
-State filing is extra, and at the time of writing was $29.99 per state.
+TurboTax Free Edition: If you have a simple tax situation without a lot of investment income, tax deductions and other miscellaneous tax situations, you may be able to file your federal and state taxes for free.
+Please note, free filing is for simple tax returns only, not all taxpayers qualify.

-- TurboTax Deluxe: If you own a home, have charitable deductions or itemized medial expenses, this version may be for you.
-Federal filing costs $49.99, while adding state filing will cost $39.99 per state.
+TurboTax Deluxe: The most popular version, if you own a home, have charitable deductions or itemized medial expenses, this version may be for you.
+Federal filing costs $59, while adding state filing will cost $54 per state.

-- TurboTax Home & Business: If you have a more complicated situation that includes Schedule C income, profit or loss from a small business, or if you have small business asset depreciation to calculate, Home & Business might be right for you.
-The cost is $99.99 for federal filing plus $39.99 additional for each state filing.
+TurboTax Self-Employed: If you have a more complicated situation that includes Schedule C income, profit or loss from a small business, or if you have small business asset depreciation to calculate, Self-Employed might be right for you.
+The cost is $119 for federal filing plus $54 additional for each state filing.

 Most people that work at one job, and that have a simple tax situation with few hiccups will likely be fine filing with either the Free Edition or the Deluxe version of the software.
-If you have income from a small business like I do, however, you may need to use one of the upgraded versions.
+If you have income from a small business like I do, however, you may need to use the upgraded version.
+Since I have small business income I end up having to use TurboTax Self-Employed.

 Step By Step Tax Filing